Know Which Bin to Put It In

 - Formulary analysis service to categorize every controlled substance your facility generates and determine the correct collection and disposal requirements

-If you have questions about how to reduce costs associated with poor segregation or improving the risk profile of your facility, talk to one of our clinical experts today.
-For facilities that generate multiple healthcare waste streams, we would be happy to do an onsite assessment to identify areas of cost and safety improvements and map out a plan of how Daniels can partner with you to redefine the effectiveness of your biohazardous waste program.
+If you have questions about how to reduce costs associated with poor medical waste segregation or improving the risk profile of your facility, talk to one of our clinical experts today.
+For facilities that generate multiple healthcare waste streams, we would be happy to do an onsite assessment to identify areas of cost and safety improvements and map out a plan of how Daniels can partner with you to redefine the effectiveness of your healthcare waste segregation and biohazardous waste program.
 Call us on 855 251 2655 or e-mail us at firstname.lastname@example.org